minio/docs/source/operations/troubleshooting.rst

 For clusters with an airgap, firewall, or otherwise blocked from SUBNET directly, you can manually upload files to SUBNET after logging in.

 #.
-Generate the file(s) to upload from the command line with :mc:`mc support diagnostics` or :mc:`mc support inspect`
+Generate the file(s) to upload from the command line with :mc-cmd:`mc support diag` or :mc-cmd:`mc support inspect`
 #.
 Sign in to `SUBNET <https://subnet.min.io>`_
 #.
 Select :guilabel:`Deployments`
 #.
 Select :guilabel:`Diagnostics`